 i.e. to be a great Engineer, you first need to be Scientist or a Researcher in the field.
 This rings patently false.

-Of course, Computer Science as a field is useful to becoming a Software Engineer.
-It’s just that at least, the venn diagram should be redrawn like this:
+Of course, Computer Science as a field is useful to become a Software Engineer.
+It’s just that at least, the Venn diagram should be redrawn like this:

 Engineers do more than Algorithms.

 They write legible code for other human beings, they think of creative solutions to real business problems (often by judicious use of libraries and software that other engineers have painstakingly written), they contribute to writing maintainable code, they document & test, and far often than worrying about O(N) complexity, they worry about building something useful and valuable.